MaxySpark/PopDroidCam/README.md

 # Or start streaming from CLI
 popdroidcam start

-# 4. Select "Android Cam" in your video app
+# 4. Select "PopDroidCam" in your video app
 ```

 ## Prerequisites